positive-js/prettier-config/README.md

 ## Usage with tslint

-Better if prettier and tslint handles different files especcially if there are custom rules.
+Better if prettier and tslint will handle different files especcially if there are custom rules.

 ## Optional using (as git hook)